 Dramaturgie für Dokumentarfilme

-Documentary film structure is based on the interface of narrative content and the audience's emotional experience while watching it.
+Documentary film structure is based on the confluence of narrative content and the audience's emotional experience while watching it.
 We need to keep a dual perspective while shaping our films – organizing the footage in a logical narrative sequence that also has the maximum emotional impact on the audience.

 Seminar in englischer Sprache

 was the story consultant on the HBO/Sundance documentaries "Prom Night in Mississippi" with Morgan Freeman and "A Small Act."
 He co-executive produced "The Last White Knight", and was Creative Producer on "Shirley: Visions of Reality", which premiered at the Berlinale.
 Tom has taught storytelling seminars at Pixar Animation Studios, Lucasfilm Ltd., the Bayerische Rundfunk, Constantin Film, the American Film Institute, the Writers Guild of America, and the Directors Guild of America.

 1./2.
 November 2014